remiges-aniket/serversage/Documentation/other-supporting-docs/Integrating Keycloak with Grafana.md

 * **Client Secret Issues**: Verify that the client secret in Grafana matches the one in Keycloak.
 * **Role Mapping Not Working**: Check the mappers in Keycloak to ensure roles are being sent in the token.

-For more clarification refer [this](https://github.com/remiges-aniket/serversage/blob/main/Documentation/other-supporting-docs/Integrating%20Keycloak%20with%20Grafana%20Example.md) raw example documentation.
+For more clarification refer [this raw example documentation.](https://github.com/remiges-aniket/serversage/blob/main/Documentation/other-supporting-docs/Integrating%20Keycloak%20with%20Grafana%20Example.md)

+or watch the video:

+## Keycloak with Grafana Integration Video:

+<iframe width="560" height="315" src="https://youtu.be/y9NnQse7UtM" title="Keycloak with Grafana Integration" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This is some text below the video.
 ---

 ## 📚 References